mthom/scryer-prolog/tests/scryer/cli/src_tests/directive_errors.md

 ```

-FIXME I belive the following test should result in a `error(instantiation_error,load/1)` error instead of the current error.
+FIXME I believe the following test should result in a `error(instantiation_error,load/1)` error instead of the current error.

 ```trycmd
 $ scryer-prolog -f --no-add-history tests-pl/invalid_decl11.pl -g halt